MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-overview.md

   - UE5.1
     - Recommended: June 2022 GDK, Update 2 (2022.06)
     - Minimum: March 2022 GDK, Update 1 (2022.03)
+  - UE5.2
+    - Recommended: October 2022 Update 1 (2022.10)
+    - Minimum: June 2022 Update 4 (2022.06)

 XDK is supported on older version(1.07 and earlier) of the OSS, refer [Using older version](party-unreal-engine-using-older-versions.md) for further details.

 ## Which version of the Nintendo Switch SDKs are supported?

-- Recommended: Refer to the UEBuildSwitch.cs(UE4) or SwitchPlatformSDK.cs(UE5) file in the UnrealBuildTool folder for the Switch.
+- Recommended: Refer to the below suggested .cs file in the UnrealBuildTool folder for the Switch.
   - \Engine\Platforms\Switch\Source\Programs\UnrealBuildTool\
+    - UE4: UEBuildSwitch.cs
+    - UE5.0: SwitchPlatformSDK.cs
+    - UE5.1 and UE5.2: SwitchPlatformSDK.Versions.cs
 ## Which version of the PS5™ and PS4™ SDKs are supported?

-- Recommended: Refer to the UEBuild[PS4|PS5].cs(UE4) or [PS4|PS5]PlatformSDK.cs(UE5) file in the UnrealBuildTool folder for the PS5™ and PS4™.
+- Recommended: Refer to the below suggested .cs file in the UnrealBuildTool folder for the PS5™ and PS4™.
   - \Engine\Platforms\[PS4|PS5]\Source\Programs\UnrealBuildTool\
+    - UE4: UEBuild[PS4|PS5].cs
+    - UE5.0: [PS4|PS5]PlatformSDK.cs
+    - UE5.1 and UE5.2: [PS4|PS5]PlatformSDK.Versions.cs
 ## Pricing

 **VOIP and Game Networking functionality is free for users signed in with an Xbox Live account, regardless of platform.**